erwindev/college-app-tracker/README.md

 * College Data from IPEDS is uploaded to S3.
 A Spark job will run that will perform ETL on the college data and write the results to the College Database.
 * College Data can also come from other sources besides DOE.
 There are college data that can from Twitter, Wikipedia, etc.  For those sources we will create an ingestor and a scraper.
 The ingestor will send data to Kafka.
 * There is a process that consumes the college data from Kafka.
 That consume information will then be written to the College DB.
-* To provide meaning college information to students and parents users,  we need a way to display that information to them.
-To do so, we will use a Single Page Application that talks to an College API Gateway.
-The API Gateway will then delegate calls that pertain to colleges to the College Microservice and to users to the User Microservice.
+* To provide meaning college information to students and parents of college bound students,  we need a way to display that information to them.
+To do so, we will use a Single Page Application that talks to College API Gateway.
+The API Gateway will then delegate calls to the College and User Microservices.

 ## Installation
 This is a Spring Boot Gradle project that interfaces with a PostgreSQL database in the backend.
 Before you can run the application, you must first create and initialize the database.

-Before you can run the following command, please make sure that you have PostgreSQL installed.
 You will also need to update env.current file with the database (postgres) credential.

 ```
 $ source env.current